ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 draft: true
 ---

-In this post I'll give a step-by-step explanation on how I publish my Hugo blog to GitHub Pages using Azure DevOps.
+In this post I'll give a step-by-step explanation on how I build and publish my Hugo blog site to GitHub Pages using Azure Pipelines.

 ### Step 1: Prerequisites